Risk Warning Notice

 Our trading platform enables you to trade CFDs or place spread bets and communicate with us via electronic means.
 Whereas electronic communication is normally a reliable means of communication, no electronic communication is guaranteed to be reliable at all times.
 Electronic communications can occasionally fail, and there can occasionally be delays.
 If there is a failure on our platform, you should telephone our trading desk.
 Please note however that the lines might be busy at these times.

-We will place Retail Clients funds in a segregated client money bank account separate from our money; however, this may not provide complete protection in the event of insolvency of our bank.
+We will place Retail Clients funds in a segregated client money bank account separate from our money; however, this may not provide complete protection in the event of an insolvency of our bank.

 All profits and losses that are made on CFDs and Spread Betting are legally enforceable by both parties.